In This Article

 Don’t miss the draped and pinned style of the curtains!
 It totally goes with the flow.

-Now that we have seen what real drawing rooms look like, let’s get a gist of how you can decorate one yourself.
-Here are some must-haves and good-to-haves for your drawing room decor:
+Now that we have seen what real drawing rooms look like, let’s get a gist of how you can get the interior design of a drawing room right by yourself.
+Here are some must-haves and good-to-haves for your drawing room interior design:

 - Keep the seating formal: A comfortable sofa and chairs that people can sit on for long periods of time